jakobnissen/alen/README.md

 $ alen /path/to/alignment.fasta
 ```

-Note that Alen loads in the entire alignment in memory, so don't use it for multi-gigabyte files.
-Alen will auto-detect whether the alignment is protein or amino acid alignments.
+Note that Alen loads in the entire alignment into memory, so don't use it for multi-gigabyte files.
+Alen will auto-detect whether the alignment is a nucleotide or amino acid.
 For more help, type `alen --help` in the terminal.

 __Commands__